 100 years and counting

 In the 1830s, Pierre Charles Alexandre Louis used the new scientific counting method to demonstrate that blood-letting was ineffective in the treatment of pneumonia and other fevers.
 But many doctors were not prepared to discard therapies ‘validated by both tradition and their own experience, on account of somebody else’s numbers‘.
 An anonymous 1871 British Medical Journal editorial (pp 283–284) enthusiastically argued that, before giving up on blood-letting, tests would show the long-established facts and benefits of blood-letting to make “the detraction of blood a thoroughly scientific proceeding“.
-The last recommendation of blood-letting was only 100 years ago in 1923 in a medical textbook.
+The acceptance of science and humanitarian care in medicine was no doubt accelerated by the single-minded campaigning work of the paramedic and statistician, Florence Nightingale, born 200 years ago this year.
+Therapeutic blood-letting was not on her to-do list in the Crimean War, but the last recommendation of blood-letting was only 100 years ago in 1923 in a medical textbook.

 We would now think of generalised blood-letting as quackery.
 The Bible uses the leech as a symbol for greed; capitalists have often been portrayed as leeches.
 But leech-craft was an old word for healing – doctors weren’t denigrated for it.
 At the same time as defending blood-letting in the 1800s, physicians and barber surgeons were growing into an authoritative profession, both protecting best practice like blood-letting (for patients) and fighting against quacks and their snake-oil (to protect the profession and standards as well).